 Too many awesome cartoons to choose from?
 No worries, I’ve picked my 5 favorites to help you get started…

-5 German Cartoons with English Subtitles to Animate Your Language Learning
+The 5 Best German Cartoons with English Subtitles to Animate Your Language Learning

 “Die Sendung mit der Maus” is one of the cutest cartoons you’ll ever find!
 And it’s also one of Germany’s most beloved.
-So much so, in fact, that it’s the country’s most successful TV show ever.
+So much so, in fact, that it’s one of the country’s most successful TV shows ever.
 It’s been aired every Sunday since 1971—that’s quite some feat for a charming cartoon!

 Vicco von Bülow was a man of many talents.
 Not only was he a comedian, film director, actor and writer, but he was also a very talented cartoonist.
 Bülow worked under the pseudonym Loriot and this was also the name he gave to his series of cartoons and sketches.
 “Loriot” aired in 1976 and the episodes usually show the cartoonist as the protagonist.